Analytic pseudo-rotations: Smooth Lemmas

 \subsection{A consequence of Moser's trick}

-Let $(S,\omega)$ be a surface of finite volume.
-We recall that $ \Sym^\infty_0 (S)$ denotes the space of compactly supported smooth symplectomorphisms of $S$.
-The following Folkloric theorem will be a key ingredient for the proof of \cref{Katok classic,neck lace}: \begin{theorem} Let $(D_i)_{1\le i\le N} $ and $(D'_i)_{1\le i\le N} $ be two families of disjoints smooth closed disks in $int\, S$, such that for every $i$, $\leb(D_i)=D_i'$.
+Let $(S,\omega)$ be a compact surface with boundary.
+We recall that $ \Sym^\infty_0 (S)$ denotes the space of smooth symplectomorphisms supported by $S\setminus \partial S$.
+The following folklore theorem will be a key ingredient for the proof of \cref{Katok classic,neck lace}: \begin{theorem} Let $(D_i)_{1\le i\le N} $ and $(D'_i)_{1\le i\le N} $ be two families of disjoint smooth\footnote{i.e. diffeomorphic to a closed disk.} closed disks in $int\, S$, such that for every $i$, $\leb(D_i)=\leb(D_i')$.
 Then there exists $f\in \Sym^\infty_0 (S)$ such that $f(D_i)=D_i'$ for every $1\le i\le N$. \end{theorem} We were not able to find a proper reference for a proof of this lemma: Katok \cite[Basic Lemma \textsection 3]{Ka73} and Anosov-Katok \cite[thm 1.3]{AK70} show versions of this theorem which are weaker in dimension 2.
-Yet they wrote that A. B. Krygin had a proof of such result (without reference).
-Others would identify this theorem as a direct application of Moser's trick. \cref{coro moser} is proved by induction using: \begin{lemma} For any subsets $D,D'\subset int\, S$, if $D$ and $D'$ are smooth closed disks and $\leb(D)=D'$, then there exists $f\in \Sym^\infty_0 (S)$ such that $f(D)=D'$. \end{lemma} \begin{proof} First we consider an isotopy $(g_t)_{t\in [0,1]}$ of $S$ with support in the interior of $S$ and such that $g_1(D)=D'$, this isotopy can be constructed by retracting the disks to a tiny ones and moving one to the other.
+Yet they wrote that A. B. Krygin had a proof of such a result (without reference).
+Others would identify this theorem as a direct application of Moser's trick. \cref{coro moser} is proved by induction using: \begin{lemma} For any subsets $D,D'\subset int\, S$, if $D$ and $D'$ are smooth closed disks and $\leb(D)=\leb(D')$, then there exists $f\in \Sym^\infty_0 (S)$ such that $f(D)=D'$. \end{lemma} \begin{proof} First we consider an isotopy $(g_t)_{t\in [0,1]}$ of $S$ with support in the interior of $S$ and such that $g_1(D)=D'$, this isotopy can be constructed by retracting the disks to tiny ones and moving one to the other.
 Each $g_t$ is a diffeomorphism that we shall transform to a symplectic map.
 Put $D_t:= g_t(D)$.
 Using a tubular neighborhood of $\partial D_t$, it is easy to deform smoothly $(g_t)_{t\in [0,1]}$ so that $g_t$ preserves the volume form nearby $\partial D_t$.
-Indeed it suffices to work in a tubular neighborhood of $D_t$ and tune the size of the normal component of $g_t$.
+Indeed, it suffices to work in a tubular neighborhood of $D_t$ and tune the size of the normal component of $g_t$.